 Accredited courses from leading Australian universities, TAFEs and colleges

-Australia offers 20 free tafe for priority courses courses in 2026, ranging from Short Courses to Undergraduate Certificate.
+Australia offers 20 free tafe for priority courses courses in 2026, ranging from Certificate III to Diploma.
 You can study free tafe for priority courses fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 1 month to 4 years to complete.
-Many of these places are eligible for fee-free TAFE or state-subsidised training in areas of skills shortage.
+Courses typically take 9 months to 2 years to complete.
+Graduates move into community and mental health roles, with many courses eligible for fee-free TAFE or state-subsidised training where you meet residency and prior-study requirements.

 Displaying 20 of 20 courses